College Credit Plus (CCP) Frequently Asked Questions

 How do CCP students register for classes?

-Students from one of the partner high schools (Archbishop Hoban High School, St. Thomas Aquinas High School, and Central Catholic High School) are registered (based on a course selection form) in July for the Fall Semester and in November for the Spring semester.
+Students from one of the partner high schools (Archbishop Hoban High School, St. Thomas Aquinas High School, Central Catholic High School, and Walsh Jesuit High School) are registered (based on a course selection form) in July for the Fall Semester and in November for the Spring semester.

 CCP students from all other high schools are registered for Fall semester classes in July by the Director of Advising.
 Students receive an email to schedule their advising appointment in early July.
 For the Spring semester, students schedule their advising appointments in late October/early November.
 Learn more about CCP registration at Walsh